Monday, 9 January 2023

 Donnington Bridge Road is a busy thoroughfare with almost constantly passing vehicles coming both ways and at first the trees looked devoid of birdlife.
 I stood, not sure how to proceed but as I did, above the noise of traffic, came the sound of a party of Long tailed Tits, calling to each other as they came through the trees like a troupe of acrobats, the birds inverted and upright, hanging and swinging from the thin twigs of the spindly trees, constantly moving forward.
 I could see nothing else with them but then a tiny form appeared, flicking through the branches and picking at the sleeves of green moss that clung to the slender tree trunks, and diving in and out of frills of bright green ivy that clustered on dead branches.
 The sight of a wing bar increased my pulse rate but the restless mite was a Goldcrest which was joined by another, both following in the wake of the tits.

-Goldcrests are lovely birds in their own right, forever active, never still for a moment in their relentless search for food.Their prey is so small, it must mean in the short hours of winter daylight they can never cease feeding, having to constantly replenish their energy with new victims just to keep alive.
+Goldcrests are lovely birds in their own right, hyperactive sprites, never still for a moment in their relentless search for food.Their prey is so small, it must mean in the short hours of winter daylight they can never cease feeding, having to constantly replenish their energy with new victims just to keep alive.
 They came very close and I watched one picking at some moss but so infinitesimably small was the prey, it remained a mystery as to what it could be to my mortal eyes.

 The flock disappeared and for the next half an hour I had only the occasional sighting of a Goldcrest.
 If it was the same as those before, I knew not.